AntiLibrary5/nicools-kitchen/_posts/2025-10-27-Choux-de-Bruxelles.md

 7. Place your Shoes on the baking tray, drizzle a generous amount of Olive oil, salt and black pepper
 8. Mix them well
 9. Add a healthy amount of parmesan to cover your sprouts
-10. Open your oven door, place the tray in the over, close the oven door and roast them for 12 to 15 minutes ar 185-190 degrees
+10. Open your oven door, place the tray in the oven, close the oven door and roast them for 12 to 15 minutes at 185-190 degrees
 11. Serve them next to something or someone